cyberphor/knowledge-base/theory/devops/continuous-deployment.md

 # Continuous Deployment
-Continuous Deployment is a process used to release software into the production environment automatically.
-It includes the software development phases listed below.
+Continuous Deployment is a process used to release and automatically deploy software into the production environment.
+It prioritizes speed and therefore requires a mature DevOps capability.
-* User acceptance testing
-* Automated deployment to the staging environment
-* Automated deployment to the production environment
-* Smoke testing

 ### Deployment Pipelines
 **Artifacts**

-**Continous Deployment**
-Properties
-* Automated software delivery
-* Seamless integration
-* Minimal human intervention
-* Customer-centric approach

-Benefits
-* Faster time to market
-* Reduced manual errors
-* Enhanced user satsifaction
-* CD implements Agile development

-## Text Goes Here
-* Acceptance Test
-* Deploy to Staging
-* Deploy to Production
-* Smoke Tests (check if it works and there is nothing burning)

-## Toil
-Below are some examples of toil.
-* Copying commands from a playbook
-* Running a script
-* Handling user requests
-* Reviewing non-critical alerts

 ## Artifacts
 * Source code